wiredrive/wiredrive-player/readme.txt

 [Please see "Wiredrive extensions for WordPress" on Wiredrive.com](http://www.wiredrive.com/support/getting-started/wiredrive-extensions-for-wordpress/)

 == Changelog ==

+= 2.2.6 =
+* Bugfix: Making HTML5 video instances not resize after switching to the next video

 = 2.2.5 =
 * Bugfix: Preventing slideshow instances from disappearing/reappearing and affecting other player instances in the same document